All Episodes

 They have never had a deal with a freight train, the media, like the Donald Trump Twitter account.

-And I could see him right now tweeting every day.
+And I can see him right now tweeting every day every hour of every day.

 So it's not that bad for them.